Made in USA vs Offshore: Real Cost Comparison (2026)

 Where are the best US clothing factories located?

 Three clusters dominate.
 LA Basin handles roughly 40% of US cut-and-sew capacity, specializing in knits, swim, and contemporary women's.
-NYC Garment District holds about 4,000 apparel jobs (Center for an Urban Future, 2023) focused on samples, bridal, and luxury tailoring.
+NYC Garment District holds a few thousand apparel jobs (Center for an Urban Future, 2023) focused on samples, bridal, and luxury tailoring.
 The North Carolina knit belt runs the most vertically integrated knit supply chain in the Western Hemisphere, the structural backbone of yarn-forward USMCA and Berry-compliant programs.

 Is Vietnam still cheaper than Mexico for US-bound apparel?